tseemann/barrnap/README.md

 * `--help` show help and exit
 * `--version` print version in form `barrnap X.Y` and exit
 * `--citation` print a citation and exit
-* `--debug` will write all tempfiles to '.' and print gumpf
+* `--debug` will write all tempfiles to '.' and print debug ingo

 ### Database management
 * `--listdb` to see what DBs are installed